Animesh Gupta

 May 2022 - November 2022

-Supervisors: Dr. Deepak Gupta, Dr. Irtiza Hasan, and Dr. Dilip Prasad
+Supervisors: Dr. Deepak Gupta, Dr. Irtiza Hasan, Dr. Dilip Prasad

-- Created a systematic benchmarking setup for different coreset methods on multiple CNNs and Transformers.
+- Created a benchmarking setup for coreset selection on CNNs and Transformers.

 Research Intern, NVIDIA